knightsean00/open-knowledge-bowl/README.md

 This repository is meant to make it easier for everyone to build their own buzzers for a relatively cheap cost!

 ## Building Your Own

 ### Materials Needed
 - Metal Bar
 - Arduino (or some microcontroller)
-- Speaker wires
-- High ohm resistors (I used two 1 mega ohm resistors)
+- CAT Wires (I used CAT5)
+- TTP223 Sensors (purchaseable on Amazon)
+- Header pins
 - Electrical tape
+- JST Connectors
+- Wire Crimper
+- Soldering Iron
+- Solder
+- Cardboard
+- Breadboard
+- Dupont / Jumper wires

-In total, these materials can be purchased for less than <$50.
+In total, these materials can be purchased for less than <$75.
 Normal Quiz Bowl and Knowledge Bowl systems can cost >$400, not including the continued maintenance needed for the buttons, calibrations, etc.

-### Procedures
+### Procedures (makes three sensor bars)
-1. Strip the speaker wire and attach the positive and negative ends to the same metal bar (using electrical tape or some kind of adhesive).
-We are using the bar as a capacitive sensor, and, as such, will always have current running through it.
-There will be no closing of circuits.
-2. Connect the positive and negative ends of the other side of the speaker wire to a resistor before connecting the circuit to two of the digital pins of the Arduino (digital pins should be sequential starting at pin 2).
-We need a strong resistor to make it easier to read capacitance values and to protect the microcontroller from the current.
+1. Take the TTP223 sensor and solder header pins to the VCC, I/O, and GND.
+Please note that you want the sensor side facing the metal bar.
+Therefore, I have the long side of the header pins facing away from the sensor side so that the wire can be plugged in from above the metal bar.
+If you would prefer below, feel free to, but you might encounter problems with gravity straining the connection later on.
+2. Cut out a piece of single-walled cardboard that is roughly the shape of the TTP223 sensor.
+On one of the short sides, make a small cutout to allow the header pin nubs (the side you soldered) to slide in.
+The cardboard will allow us to reduce the sensitivity of the TTP223 sensor and only detect touches, not proximity to the bar.
+Feel free to adjust the number / thickness of the cardboard layers based on the sensitivity of your sensor.
+You can also adjust the sensor by soldering a capacitor, but that makes the project slightly more complex.
+3. Cover up the header pin nubs with electrical tape, then tightly tape the TTP223 + cardboard bundled onto the metal bar with the sensor side down.
+4. Cut three separate lengths of CAT5 cable (I use ~5m per wire).
+5. Strip the CAT5 cable and crimp the wires to be fitted into a JST female connector.
+One solid wire (I use brown) for VCC, another solid wire for I/O (I use green), and the two corresponding stripped color wires for GND (I stripped brown + stripped green).
+Do this for each end of each wire (2 sides x 3 wires = 6 total)
+6. Plug one end of the CAT5 cables onto the header pins of the TTP223 sensors and plug the other ends into the Arduino.
+Note that to parallelize the 5V + GND on the microcontroller, you may need to use a breadboard + Dupont/jumper wires.
-3. Install the `arduino-buzzer.ino` onto the microcontroller and read from serial.
+7. Install the `arduino-buzzer.ino` onto the microcontroller and read from serial.
 The program should automatically detect how many bars are connected and should be put into `LOG_TOUCH` mode.
 You can switch the modes by typing input into serial.
 The two available modes are `MODE:LOG_TOUCH` (logs which buzzer was touched) and `MODE:LOG_SENSOR` (logs sensor values for each buzzer, useful for debugging).
-4. When the buzzer is working as expected, you can visit the [buzzer-ui](https://knowledge-buzzer.pages.dev/) website or start it locally (instructions in `buzzer-ui`).
+8. When the buzzer is working as expected, you can visit the [buzzer-ui](https://knowledge-buzzer.pages.dev/) website or start it locally (instructions in `buzzer-ui`).
 By default, the website will display `LOG_TOUCH` mode, but if you click on `DEV` at the bottom, you can see a graph of the sensitivity of each buzzer and adjust thresholds on a per-bar basis.
-5. You can find a score card and pre-made questions at a pre-hosted [question-ui](https://open-knowledge-bowl.pages.dev/) website or start it locally (instructions in `questions-ui`)
+9. You can find a score card and pre-made questions at a pre-hosted [question-ui](https://open-knowledge-bowl.pages.dev/) website or start it locally (instructions in `questions-ui`)

 Still have questions?
 Drop them as an issue in this repository and I will do my best to get to them!

+If you are interested in learning more about a cheaper, but less reliable solution, visit the [V1 branch of the repository](https://github.com/knightsean00/open-knowledge-bowl/tree/v1)!